By Ben Welham

 If the ID.7 Tourer electric estate is anything like the Passat (the car it’s based on), it’ll stand clear as a practical, affordable, and competent family car.

-Coming in with a huge 605-litre boot (1,714 litres with the rear seats folded), makes this one of the bets estate cars on the market.
+Coming in with a huge 605-litre boot (1,714 litres with the rear seats folded), this is one of the best estate cars on the market.

-Not only this but it gets a 374-mile range which is only expected to increase as the model matures and VW launches facelifted versions.
+Not only this, but it gets a 424-mile range, which is only expected to increase as the model matures and VW launches facelifted versions.

 What is the best electric estate car?

-Defining the best electric estate car is hard because everyone wants something different, but boils down to three main categories:
+Defining the best electric estate car is hard because everyone wants something different, but it boils down to four main categories:

 Electric estate car FAQs